Mixxer5/zasady-opk/Content Catalog.md

 Komentarz
 Brak uwag związanych z prowadzeniem przygody w OPK.

-Tower in the Valley
+### Tower in the Valley

 https://www.dmsguild.com/product/244116/CCCSALT-0202-Tower-in-the-Valley?affiliate_id=925821

 Informacje o przygodzie
-The SALT Consortium extends it reachf rom Hawksroost, to help a wizard regain his tower.
+The SALT Consortium extends it reach from Hawksroost, to help a wizard regain his tower.
 Prepare yourselves to enter a wizard’s wondrous tower!
 Within lies tricks and traps all from the mind of the brilliant?
 Or the insane?
 One never truly knows when it comes to wizards, but one thing is for certain; the rooms within will throw you for a loop!